vacp2p/rfc/content/docs/rfcs/18/README.md

 Nodes perform their own accounting for each relevant peer based on some "volume"/bandwidth metric.
 For now we take this to mean the number of `WakuMessage`s exchanged.

 Additionally, a price is attached to each unit.
-Currently, this is is simple a "karma counter" and equal to 1 per message.
+Currently, this is simply a "karma counter" and equal to 1 per message.

 Each accounting balance SHOULD be w.r.t. to a given protocol it is accounting for.